 So, you’ve finally gotten Apple to accept your app into the App Store.
 Congratulations!

-Unfortunately, now’s when the real hard work begins since you need to strive for app store optimization.
+Unfortunately, now’s when the real hard work begins since you need to strive for app store optimization, or ASO.

 The last thing you want is for your app to go unnoticed.

-After all, your passion, ingenuity and hard work saw you through the months and years of design and development because you believed that your app provides huge value to consumers.
+After all, your passion, ingenuity and hard work saw you through the months and years of mobile design and digital product development because you believed that your app provides huge value to consumers.

-Instead of failing to find an audience for your app, simply follow these steps to implement ASO and get your app the attention it deserves.
+Instead of failing to find an audience for your app, simply follow these steps to implement App Store optimization and get your app the attention it deserves.
 We sum up the most important points you need to follow in the infographic below, and we’ll go in great detail of each point in the rest of the article.

 Love this infographic?
 Share it on your favorite social network clicking on the icons on the side or embed it in your website: